Get started

 Next, we'll provide device information for the real hardware backend.
 Fire Opal will execute the circuit on the backend on your behalf, and it is designed to work seamlessly across multiple backend providers.
 For this example, we will use an IBM Quantum hardware device.

 Note that the code below requires your IBM Quantum API token.
-Visit IBM Quantum to sign up for an account and learn how to access systems with your account.
+Visit IBM Quantum to sign up for an account and obtain your access credentials.

 # These are the properties for the publicly available provider for IBM backends.